sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 ![Model performances](../images/vaep_gam/mod_perf.PNG)
 > Model performances scores.
 Lower is better

 We only care about the **Top 10 Features** model.
 As you can see, even their logistic regression model does better than our GAM (which has a 0.99 score).
-So to answer our first question, no our model isn't very good.
+So to answer our first question, ***no, our model isn't very good***.
 There might be a number of reasons behind this.
 I'm assuming the two biggest factors behind our disappointing performance are:

 * **Not enough training data**: This one is an evergreen cop-out but really.
 We only have data from 288 matches unlike the paper's 380 matches and our validation set is also way smaller (64 compared to 380).
-I wanted to try this out with the open Wyscout data but a) I couldn't figure out the SPADL convertors for wyscout in the socceraction library, and b) I don't really trust their data too much.
+I wanted to try this out with the open Wyscout data but **a)** I couldn't figure out the SPADL convertors for wyscout in the socceraction library, and **b)** I don't really trust their data too much.

 * **Difference in data providers**: I have a niggling suspicion that this is the more important factor.
 We merged two data sources - Statsbomb and Opta.
-This was probably not the smartest thing to do of me.
-Differences in data tagging and collection processes are significant and well-reported and even though SPADL attempts to standardize and capture the intersection of both, I highly doubt it fixes everything.
+This was probably not the smartest thing to do.
+Differences in data tagging and collection processes are significant and well-reported and even though SPADL attempts to standardize and capture the intersection of both, I am not sure it fixes everything.

 I'm not saying I did everything *exactly* correct myself.
 It's very possible I misinterpreted one of the features and messed up some parts of the feature engineering steps.
 However, since the features are only 10 and in fact, relatively straight-forward, I doubt that.
-It's also possible we have to tune some hyperparameters to get better results but I doubt that too because a) the model doesn't really have any hyperparameters to tune, and b) the paper explicitly states that they did not optimize any hyperparameters and their reported results are using the default parameters only.
+It's also possible we have to tune some hyperparameters to get better results but I doubt that too because **a)** the model doesn't really have any hyperparameters to tune, and **b)** the paper explicitly states that they did not optimize any hyperparameters and their reported results are using the default parameters only.

 ## Final Word